 One of the questions I deal with commonly among patients with back pain is whether lovemaking can help relieve their pain.
 In the society where I come from, it is a common belief that regular time between the sheets can help prevent and help relieve back pain.
 I have a significant number of patients who testify that it does help.
-Some even suggest that the lack of it is a potential cause for back pain.
+Some even suggest that a lack of lovemaking is a potential cause of back pain.

-At the same time, many people report that the pain in their back affects their ability to perform, or even enjoy the time between the sheets because the movements involved either cause or exacerbate their pain.
+At the same time, many people report that the pain in their back affects their ability to perform or even enjoy the time between the sheets because the movements involved either cause or exacerbate their pain.
 Research backs this up.
-For example, in a study on coital position and functioning in patients with chronic back pain, the majority of patients reported that pain interfered in their performance, 64% reported worsening of their back pain, while 56% reported fear of aggravating the pain.
+For example, in a study on coital position and functioning in patients with chronic back pain, the majority of patients reported that pain interfered with their performance: 64% reported worsening back pain, while 56% reported fear of aggravating the pain.

 The question then is: Can lovemaking really help?
 And how exactly can it help?

 The simple answer is yes, it can help.
 Read on to find out how.

-In my observation, while treating back pain, patients who report relief of pain as a result of regular coitus are usually young adults, whose results from radiological investigations (like x- rays) indicate no obvious underlying pathology in the spine.
+In my observation, while treating back pain, patients who report relief of pain as a result of regular coitus are usually young adults whose results from radiological investigations (such as X-rays) indicate no obvious underlying pathology in the spine.
 Such patients are usually diagnosed with nonspecific back pain.

 According to Professor Chris Maher and professor Rachelle Buchbinder (2017), nonspecific back pain can be defined as back pain that does not have a known pathoanatomical cause, and thus treatment focuses on the management of pain and its consequences.

 In such patients, there is no presence of medical pathology or structural injury such as fractures or disease to the structures of the spine.
 Therefore, the movements involved in the ‘pleasure exercise’ are unlikely to cause (or worsen) structural damage that can result in back pain.